 We’ve never met a mashed potato we didn’t like…ever.
 Rich and creamy, this classic side is a Thanksgiving staple and a snap to make.
 It’s also traditionally prepared with heaps of butter and cream.
-Luckily, a slightly healthier version of mashed potato is just as delicious, and won’t leave you feeling supremely weighed down.
-Substitute some mashed cauliflower into the potato for a lighter, healthier texture and/or ditch most of the cream and butter by adding in some milk instead.
+Luckily, a slightly lighter version of mashed potato is just as delicious, and won’t leave you feeling supremely weighed down.
+Substitute some mashed cauliflower into the potato for a less dense and/or ditch most of the cream and butter by adding in some milk instead.
 You won’t be able to tell the difference and your waistline will thank you!

 When we think of Thanksgiving fare, salads don’t immediately come to mind…but they should!
 From crunchy romaine topped with roasted squash and pepitas to a seasonal salad of apple and fennel, the options are endless(ly delicious).
 Paired with the traditional holiday menu, greens will add much-needed brightness to the indulgent spread on offer.

 Sweet potato casserole: sweet, gooey, and very decadent.
 Thanks to the unmistakably tasty flavor of sweet potato, you can lighten this one a little, and it won’t lose any of its appeal!
 Instead of the usual marshmallow topping, skip the additional sugar and cover the casserole with crunchy oats and nuts.